Engaging Families: Universal and Targeted

 Positive family practices that promote good attendance developed during the preschool years can lay a foundation for what happens in kindergarten and beyond.

-Preschool orientations, back-to-school nights, parent workshops and other family events provide important opportunities for directors and teachers to raise awareness and engage families in dialogue and activities about why attendance is important.
+- Use large gatherings to introduce the importance of preschool attendance and monitoring absences.
+School orientations, back-to-school nights, parent workshops and other family events provide important opportunities for directors and teachers to raise awareness and engage families in dialogue and activities about why attendance is important.

 - Celebrate to promote attendance improvements.
 Recognize good and improved attendance on a predictable routine.
 Acknowledge the child more frequently, and honor the parents or caregivers.

 Targeted strategies for when absences reach 10 percent or more.